The coronavirus pandemic is impacting how we deliver our dental services.

 - Bleeding after an extraction that won’t stop after applying pressure for 15-60 minutes

 - Severe trismus (lockjaw)

-- Dental or oral problems that could affect a medical condition (e.g. diabetes)
+- Any dental or oral problem that might affect a medical condition (e.g. diabetes)

-- Severe dental pain that cannot be controlled at home
+- Milder toothaches and pains that can be controlled at home with painkillers

-If you think you might have a dental emergency please call the practice on 0161 438 0446 during our open hours (9.00-13.00 and 14.00-18.00 Monday to Friday) and one of our dental nurses will triage you over the phone and provide advice or or arrange for one of our dentists to call you back if appropriate.
+If you feel you have a dental emergency or urgency then please call the practice on 0161 438 0446 during our open hours (9.00-13.00 and 14.00-18.00 Monday to Friday) and one of our dental nurses will triage you over the phone and provide advice or arrange for one of our dentists to call you back if appropriate.

 Patients in isolation with symptoms and/or living with others with symptoms